 The name Brave Schools speaks to our commitment to giving youth the tools they need to be brave in every space they enter.
 No space is a guaranteed “safe space” for every person that enters.
 Microaggressions, homophobia, transphobia, xenophobia, racism, and other forms of structural oppression may happen in any space and we cannot always control that.
 What we can control is our ability to be brave and courageous and speak up when we see people treating others poorly.
 Brave schools committed to connecting youth to helpful resources and giving them the agency they may need to create their own resources.
 Our youth are not the future, they are the now.
 We are here to be a support system for students who want to make their voices heard.

-In addition to the programming below, Brave Schools provides professional development for teachers, administrators, and school staff on LGBTQ competency.
-To request a training, please submit a request form by following this link:
+Brave Schools also provides professional development for teachers, administrators, and school staff on LGBTQ competency.

 To request more information, please contact the Professional Development Team at